dtolk/multilabel-BERT/README.md

 - Data preprocessing
 - Preprocess text data for BERT
-- Build PyTorch Dataset (tokenization, attention mask and padding)
+- Build PyTorch Dataset (tokenization with BERT tokenizer, attention mask and padding)
 - Use transfer learning to build Multi-label Text Classifier (MLTC) using the Transformers library by Hugging Face
 - Fine tune the model
 - Evaluate the model on test data